strikersps/Competitive-Programming/Other-Programs/Segregate-Even-Odd/readme.md

 # Segregate Even-Odd Problem Statement

-* Given an array of integers, rearrange all even integer before all odd numbers, but keep their original order preserved.
+* Given an array of integers, rearrange all the even numbers before all the odd numbers, but keep their original order preserved.

 ```
 Input